bbrownekianda/docs/content/docs/getting-started/create-first-process/design-and-build/add-forms/_index.md

 ## How to get started

-When your process is created, you are automatically in **Kianda Designer**.
-This page allows you to add and edit forms, add elements to those forms like controls and rules, to save, publish and preview forms and view and edit form and field properties.
+Once you have created a new process, you are automatically in **Kianda Designer**.
+This page allows you to: add and edit forms, add elements to those forms (like controls and rules), save, publish and preview forms, and view and edit form and field properties.

 Kianda Designer has 3 key areas: